 Materials Design, Inc. maintains close relationships with scientists in academic, government, and industrial settings.
 We understand the latest challenges and the newest computational techniques.
 The MedeA Environment brings those developments to you seamlessly.

 The MedeA Environment modeling suite enables professional, day-to-day deployment of atomic-scale and nano-scale computations for materials engineering, materials optimization and materials discovery.
-The MedeA Environment offers world-class simulation engines integrated with elaborated property prediction modules, experimental databases, structure builders and analysis tools, all together in one user-friendly environment.
+The MedeA Environment offers world-class simulation engines integrated with extensive property prediction modules, experimental databases, structure builders and analysis tools, all together in one user-friendly environment.

 Structure data and property data, both experimental and computed, provide vital information for materials formulation, preparation, characterization and lifetime performance.
 A common starting point for atomistic simulations is information about type and structure of a material.
 Often, this data is obtained from spectroscopic measurements such as x-ray powder diffraction or neutron diffraction.
 With the MedeA Environment, the setup of atomistic models is straightforward and intuitive, as you can directly access experimental structure data gathered over the last few decades.